12 Best Waterfalls in Maui That Are Absolutely Stunning

 The waterfall is a cascade that is 85 feet tall.
 The waterfall pours into a stream and into the ocean.

-The trail has a good incline, however, the hike there and back is not bad at all.
+You can follow a short trail to reach the base of Wailua Falls.
+The trail has a good incline.
+However, the hike there and back is not bad at all.

 You’ll feel the waterfall’s mist on your face, which will cool you down after the hike, and going in the pool for a swim would be an even greater way to cool down.